 What Are the Finns Like?

-“I heard from my Finnish teacher and friends that there was this idea of Finnish people being reserved, which was funny, because it wasn’t at all my experience, he says.
+- I heard from my Finnish teacher and friends that there was this idea of Finnish people being reserved, which was funny, because it wasn’t at all my experience, he says.

-- I was told Finnish people would be colder, but especially when you go as the guest of a friend, you don’t have a wall between you and them.
-Everyone made me feel welcome.”
+- I was told Finnish people would be cold, but especially when you go as the guest of a friend, you don’t have a wall between you and them.
+Everyone made me feel welcome.